Professor Brannon (third from left) with students in the Culture and Contact Lab at UCLA

 By Jeannie Barber-Choi | August 30, 2021

-In an article for the Society for Personality and Social Psychology, Brannon explains the crux of the award-winning paper: by implementing policies and practices that reduce stigma and promote strengths in Latinx and African American college students, academic leaders can foster institutional belonging–and importantly, improve a variety of academic and health outcomes.
+In an article for the Society for Personality and Social Psychology, Brannon explains the essence of the award-winning paper: by implementing policies and practices that reduce stigma and promote strengths in Latinx and African American college students, academic leaders can foster institutional belonging– which, in turn, would improve a variety of academic and health outcomes.